TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-gt-rca-no-deployment-failure-identified.md

 # We ran diagnostics on your resource and found an issue

 <!--issueDescription-->
 We were unable to identify the specific cause of your deployment failure.
-For general troubleshooting, please use the following guides which cover the most common Azure deployment scenarios.
+For general troubleshooting, use the following guides which cover the most common Azure deployment scenarios.
 <!--/issueDescription-->

 ## **Recommended Steps**

-1. Identify the deployment error code using the [Troubleshoot common Azure deployment errors](https://docs.microsoft.com/azure/azure-resource-manager/templates/common-deployment-errors) guide.
+1. Identify the deployment error code using the [Troubleshoot common Azure deployment errors](https://docs.microsoft.com/azure/azure-resource-manager/templates/common-deployment-errors) guide
 2. [Troubleshoot deploying Windows Virtual Machines](https://docs.microsoft.com/troubleshoot/azure/virtual-machines/troubleshoot-deploy-vm-windows)
 3. [Troubleshoot deploying Linux Virtual Machines](https://docs.microsoft.com/troubleshoot/azure/virtual-machines/troubleshoot-deploy-vm-linux)